 The project will also impact Tract 36 vehicular access for the truck driveway entrance on the north side of the property and perimeter road alignment to the back of the building.
 The Contractor shall perform design and construction services to address the impacts in-kind.
-The methods to cure shall include, as a minimum, internal circulation, drainage, signage, fencing, landscaping, gatehouse relocation, driveway realignment, lighting and other utility relocations, and all ancillary features impacted on the property.
+The methods to cure shall include, as a minimum, internal circulation, drainage, signage, fencing, landscaping, entrance/exit gates gatehouse-relocation, driveway realignment, lighting and other utility relocations, and all ancillary features impacted on the property.
+Work on Tract 36 can take place during third shift or during weekends where the property is not active.
+Work on Tract 36 can take place during first and second shifts only when there are no impacts to existing operations unless otherwise approved by the property owner.